Dynamic Resource Allocation

 How the ResourceClaimTemplate path works

-Feature state alpha since Kueue v0.14
+Feature state beta since Kueue v0.18

 When a Pod references a ResourceClaimTemplate, Kueue reads the deviceClassName from the template’s exactly field and looks it up in deviceClassMappings.
 This mapping tells Kueue which logical resource name to charge quota against.
 The number of units charged is determined by the count field in the device request (default 1).